tecladocode/rest-apis-flask-python/docs/docs/04_docker_intro/03_run_docker_container/README.md

 Here's a quick breakdown of what each line does:

 1. `FROM python:3.10` uses the `python:3.10` image as a base.
+2. `EXPOSE 5000` is basically documentation[^1].
+It tells the user of the Dockerfile that port 5000 is something the running container will use.
-2. `WORKDIR /app` does it so everything we do in the Docker image will happen in the image's `/app` directory.
+3. `WORKDIR /app` does it so everything we do in the Docker image will happen in the image's `/app` directory.
-3. `RUN pip install flask` runs a command in the image.
+4. `RUN pip install flask` runs a command in the image.
 Here the command is `pip install flask`, which is what we need to run our app.
-4. `COPY . .` is a bit cryptic!
+5. `COPY . .` is a bit cryptic!
 It copies everything in the current folder (so `app.py`) into the image's current folder (so `/app`).
-5. `CMD ["flask", "run", "--host", "0.0.0.0"]` tells the image what command to run when you start a container.
+6. `CMD ["flask", "run", "--host", "0.0.0.0"]` tells the image what command to run when you start a container.
 Here the command is `flask run --host=0.0.0.0`.

 :::tip
 We need `--host=0.0.0.0` to make Docker be able to do port forwarding, as otherwise the Flask app will only be accessible within the container, but not outside the container.